ivan-yung/webgen/README.md

 A platform for streamlined web content generation and design.
 The project consists of a React-based frontend (webgen) and supporting backend services, designed to help users easily create, edit, and deploy web content

 ### Drag-and-Drop Interactive Design
-VibeWeb features a powerful drag-and-drop editor, allowing users to visually compose their websites by arranging interactive design elements—such as text blocks, images, buttons, and layouts—directly on the canvas.
+VibeWeb features a powerful drag-and-drop editor, allowing users to visually compose their websites by arranging interactive design elements such as text blocks, images, buttons, and layouts.
+All directly in browser.
 This no-code approach makes it easy for anyone to create professional-looking pages without technical expertise.

 ### AI-Powered Code Generation
 As users design their pages, VibeWeb leverages AI to automatically translate the visual layout into clean, production-ready code.
 The generated code is: